-As Accounting Officer, I have responsibility for maintaining a sound system of internal control that supports the achievement of the UK Debt Management Office's targets, policies and objectives set by Treasury Ministers, whilst safeguarding the public funds and agency's assets for which I am personally responsible, in accordance with the responsibilities assigned to me in "Government Accounting".
+As Accounting Officer, I have responsibility for maintaining a sound system of internal control that supports the achievement of the UK Debt Management Account's targets, policies and objectives set by Treasury Ministers, whilst safeguarding the public funds for which I am personally responsible, in accordance with the responsibilities assigned to me in "Government Accounting".
+I also have responsibility for reviewing the effectiveness of the system of internal control.

-The system of internal control is designed to manage rather than eliminate the risk of failure to achieve targets, policies and objectives; it can therefore only provide reasonable and not absolute assurance of effectiveness.
+The system of internal control is designed to manage rather than eliminate the risk of failing to achieve targets, policies and objectives; it can therefore only provide reasonable and not absolute assurance of effectiveness.

-The system of internal control is based on an ongoing process designed to identify the principal risks to the achievement of the Office's targets, policies and objectives, to evaluate the nature of and extent of those risks and to manage them efficiently, effectively and economically.
-This process, which is continuing to evolve, has been operational from October 2000 and accords with Treasury guidance.
-As Accounting Officer, I also have responsibility for reviewing the effectiveness of the system of internal control.
-The Office has established the following processes:
+The system of internal control is under continual review and development.
+It is designed to identify the principal risks to the achievement of the Office's targets, policies and objectives, to evaluate the nature of and extent of those risks and to manage them efficiently, effectively and economically.
+This process accords with Treasury guidance and has been operational from October 2000.

+The system of internal control includes the following components:

-- 1. A robust corporate governance management structure comprising: - An Advisory Board which meets monthly to consider the plans and strategic direction of the DMO; - A Managing Committee which meets weekly to consider strategic and operational issues, referring key issues to the Advisory Board where necessary; - Cash Strategy, Debt Strategy, Investment, and Credit and Risk Committees; - An Audit Committee, chaired by a non-executive director, which meets on a quarterly basis to review the adequacy of the DMO's management of risk and internal controls. - 2.
+- 1. The DMO has a robust corporate governance management structure comprising: - An Advisory Board which meets monthly to consider the plans and strategic direction of the DMO; - A Managing Committee which meets weekly to consider strategic and operational issues, referring key issues to the Advisory Board where necessary; - Cash Strategy, Debt Strategy, Investment, and Credit and Risk Committees; - An Audit Committee chaired by a non-executive director, which meets on a quarterly basis to review the adequacy of the DMO's management of risk and internal controls. - 2.
 Establishment of business objectives supported by regular review of business priorities and targets.
-Work is continuing to develop and refine performance indicators and monitoring capabilities. - 3.
-An internal audit function complying with the standards of the Government Internal Audit Manual.
-Audit reports are produced providing an opinion on the adequacy and effectiveness of the DMO's internal control systems and where applicable contain recommendations for improvement. - 4.
-A compliance function that reviews key operations to assess the extent of compliance with plans, policies, procedures, and legislation. - 5.
-Procedure and control manuals covering the DMO's key operational activities, including all market operations, have been fully reviewed and updated in the year.
-Work continues to expand full coverage to all support operations. - 6.
+Development and refinement of performance indicators and monitoring capabilities is an on-going process. - 3.
+An internal audit function complying with the Government Internal Audit Standards.
+Internal audit reports provide an opinion on the adequacy and effectiveness of the DMO's internal control systems and where applicable contain recommendations for improvement.
+Delivery of audit recommendations is monitored and regularly reported to Managing Committee and Audit Committee. - 4.
+Management in each business function is responsible for ensuring that the operations within their area are compliant with plans, policies, procedures and legislation.
+Compliance testing is a component of each functional review undertaken by Internal Audit.
+The frequency and scope of reviews for each functional area is determined by Internal Audit by an annual review of risk priorities across the DMO, and approved by Managing Committee. - 5.
+The DMO's Debt and Cash Management activities are covered by procedure and control manuals.
+These include requirements for segregation of duties, authorisation and responsibility limits, and checklists for certain set piece activities along with reconciliation and other periodic control checks.
+Procedure and control manuals are maintained on an ongoing basis and are subject to a full review annually to ensure they remain relevant, comprehensive and up to date. - 6.
 A risk management function provides control advice on risks throughout the DMO.
 In the DMO's management reporting structure the risk management unit is separate and independent of the DMO's trading operations.
 The risk management function also conducts risk analysis and provides an operational, market and credit risk capability for the DMO. - 7.
 Presentations have been held with all staff on the DMO's risk management framework.
-Individual job descriptions continue to include key risks. - 8.
-Heads of business units assess regularly whether risks to their operations are being managed effectively.
-This includes highlighting new risks or risks where there is an increased likelihood of occurrence, and specifies actions required to ensure all risks will be effectively managed.
-This process is supported by the maintenance of exception logs, which identify control weaknesses and resultant actions to improve controls.
-Reports are monitored by the risk management function.
-Key risks and exceptions are documented in a regular report for Managing Committee. - 9.
-Risk workshops have been held with all business units to ensure that key operational risks have been identified, together with an assessment of the adequacy of controls in place to manage these risks.
-The resultant risk registers will be integrated into the risk reporting structure in the coming year to further strengthen the regular assessment of the adequacy and effectiveness of controls.
-A high level risk and controls register has also been produced by senior management.
+All members of staff have job descriptions, including specific key risks to be addressed.